jujuedua/CS50-projects/README.md

  -Here are a [few card numbers](https://developer.paypal.com/api/nvp-soap/payflow/integration-guide/test-transactions/#standard-test-cards) that PayPal recommends for testing.

+ ## Card Type Identification

+-AMEX: 15-digit numbers starting with 34 or 37.

+-MASTERCARD: 16-digit numbers starting with 51, 52, 53, 54, or 55.

+-VISA: 13- or 16-digit numbers starting with 4.

+-INVALID: Any number that does not match the above criteria or fails the Luhn algorithm.

 # **dna**

 This program identifies individuals based on DNA sequence analysis.
 Given a database of individuals and their DNA sequence profiles, the program compares a given DNA sequence against known profiles to find a match.